 On May 26, 2017, the Court denied the FAA’s motion for summary judgment as to Plaintiffs’ claims of intentional discrimination.
-The motions to permit more former Flight Service Controllers into the case are pending, and a trial date will likely be set once the Court rules on those motions.

 In 2005, the FAA conducted a reduction in force (RIF) by which it terminated its Flight Service Controller workforce and contracted this service out to Lockheed Martin.
 The vast majority of these workers were over the age of 40, and many lost their federal pension benefits.
 This lawsuit alleges that the FAA’s decision to conduct the RIF was motivated by age discrimination and had a discriminatory impact on older workers, in violation of the Age Discrimination in Employment Act (ADEA).